Minimally Invasive

 • Congenital spinal deformities present at birth

-What are the Benefits of Minimally-Invasive Spine Surgery?
+What are the Benefits of Minimally Invasive Spine Surgery?

-When compared to traditional “open” spinal surgery, minimally-invasive approaches for the spine offer patients a wide range of benefits, including:
+When compared to traditional “open” spinal surgery, minimally invasive approaches for the spine offer patients a wide range of benefits, including:

 • Less scarring: Depending on the condition being treated, traditional spinal surgery can result in long scars on the back or torso which may be very visible while undressed or wearing a bathing suit.
-Because the incisions utilized in minimally-invasive spine surgery are smaller — about an inch long or less — any resulting scars will likely be much less noticeable.
+Because the incisions utilized in minimally invasive spine surgery are smaller — about an inch long or less — any resulting scars will likely be much less noticeable.

 • Less postoperative pain: A portion of the painful symptoms many patients feel after traditional surgical treatment may be due to the incision that often must be made through the skin and underlying tissues to access the spine.
-Because minimally-invasive spine surgery utilizes much smaller incisions, postoperative pain is often greatly reduced.
+Because minimally invasive spine surgery utilizes much smaller incisions, postoperative pain is often greatly reduced.

-• Shorter hospital stays: Most people who have minimally-invasive spine surgery can go home the same day or the next day.
+• Shorter hospital stays: Most people who have minimally invasive spine surgery can go home the same day or the next day.

 • Faster recovery time: Because less-invasive techniques cause less damage and disruption to the tissues, patients usually recover more quickly than those who’ve had traditional surgery, letting them get back to their daily activities sooner.

-• Reduced risk of complications: minimally-invasive spine surgery is associated with a lower risk of infection, bleeding and other complications.
+• Reduced risk of complications: minimally invasive spine surgery is associated with a lower risk of infection, bleeding and other complications.

-Find a Spine Specialist in Orange County Today, at Hoag.
+Find a Spine Specialist

 We accomplish that goal in several ways.
 But for those whose symptoms don’t respond to more conservative approaches like physical therapy, minimally invasive surgery may be a good option.
-Our world-class team is dedicated to finding and delivering the latest less-invasive surgical techniques, helping patients avoid the pain, muscle damage, blood loss and longer recovery time of traditional open surgery for the spine.
+Our comprehensive team is dedicated to finding and delivering the latest less-invasive surgical techniques, helping patients avoid the pain, muscle damage, blood loss and longer recovery time of traditional open surgery for the spine.